These pretty clay gift tags with pressed leaves look so elegant and simple on your Thanksgiving table! Perfect for fall and SO easy to make.

 Step One: Using a dowel rod or the end of a paint brush, roll out a piece of clay.
 Press the leaf into the clay, vein side down and roll it again, making sure that the leaf is imprinted onto the clay.

-Step Three: Bake the clay pieces according to the package directions.
+Step Three: Bake the clay pieces according to the package instructions.

 Step Six: Allow the paint to dry, then take a damp cloth and wipe of the black paint, leaving behind only the paint that sank into the veins and grooves.